 When Goodman passed away in 1976, his daughters Babette Goodman Cohen and Jane Goodman Baum inherited the business.
 The two decided to run the business themselves and elder sister, Babette took the helm.
 At the time, this was an extraordinary move- few women managed manufacturing companies and almost none in the jewelry business, a male dominated industry for generations.
 With no rule book to follow, Babette set her own course.
 Always open to new ideas and innovations, Babette led the company and set many industry precedents.

 In 1980, I.B.
 Goodman was one of the first companies to establish a partnership with a DeBeers sightholder, thereby positioning the company as a vertically integrated prime jewelry manufacturing company and diamond supplier.
 Soon after, the company was among the first to brand a men’s jewelry line, a diamond band collection named LeMans.
 This new product category caught the attention of DeBeers which, in turn, created its first “A Diamond is Forever” advertising campaign targeting the men’s market.
 In the following years, I.B.
 Goodman traded on the strength it achieved through national advertising and sound management principles to grow its business through product line expansion which included all categories of women’s diamond and gemstone fine jewelry.
 In 1998, I.B.
-Goodman introduced a women’s designer fine jewelry collection which it continues to market marketed under the brand name Zē.
+Goodman introduced a women’s designer fine jewelry collection which it continues to be marketed under the brand name Zē.
 In 1999 the company launched one of the most innovative product lines at the time, Stēl, combining alternative metals such as stainless steel, 14K gold and diamonds to create stylish, comfortable and extremely durable jewelry accessories for men.
 Since then, employing “alternative metal” in fine jewelry design and manufacture has developed mass market popularity.
 In 2005 Zē expanded into the bridal jewelry business and quickly made a statement for original design, high quality and exceptional service.
 In 2008, the Company launched another innovative line to meet the needs of a growing market for men’s stylish accessories.
 J.Goodman is a portfolio of men’s jewelry accessories crafted in 925 Sterling silver, and accented with 18Kt gold, precious stones and other exotic materials.

 True to its company philosophy “A Tradition that Honors the Highest Standards,” I.B.
-Goodman conducts business as it should be done–upholding superior standards from product design and manufacturing quality to customer service and value to the consumer.
+Goodman conducts business as it should be done, upholding superior standards from product design and manufacturing quality to customer service and value to the consumer.
 Moreover, I.B.
 Goodman has also made it its mission to be a standard bearer in the industry.
 To that end, Babette became increasingly active in the jewelry industry, and, once again, blazed a trail.
 In 2000, she was elected Chairman of the Manufacturing Jewelers and Suppliers of America (MJSA), becoming the first woman appointed in its 97-year history.
 Similarly, Babette was also the first woman admitted to the New York Diamond Dealers Club and the prestigious 24 Karat Club of New York, an association of elite American jewelry manufacturers and suppliers, which had been exclusively a man’s domain for more than 100 years.
 She is also a past board member of the Jewelers Vigilance Committee and past chairman of the Diamond, Jewelry & Watch Division of UJA-Federation of New York.
 Babette currently serves on the advisory board of the JCK Show and Chairman of the Board for I.B.
 Goodman.

 Jonathan Goodman Cohen joined the family business in 1991, after he earned an MBA from the University of North Carolina at Chapel Hill and gained extensive business experience within the manufacturing and retail industries.
 He started his career at I.B.
 Goodman as a salesman covering the western United States and worked his way through the ranks.
 In 1999, he became President of I.B.
 Goodman and is currently its Chief Executive Officer.
 Upholding the company’s tradition of service, Jonathan serves on the Board of Directors for the Plumb Club Association, is an active member of the 24 Karat Club of New York and is past board member of the MJSA.
-I.B.
-Goodman also operates a sales and marketing office in the heart of New York City’s diamond district.

 I.B.
 Goodman’s vast product selection and brand portfolio are sold through large and mid-sized jewelry chains, department stores, ecommerce sites and over 500 independent retailers nationwide.Additionally, I.B.
 Goodman exports its product lines to a growing international account base including wholesalers and retailers in fourteen countries.